Dragonmystic707/exalted-reincarnated/docs/System.md

-Players, in turn, may use an action similar to “Probe Intimacy” to divine the nature of the Hidden Issue, with the same rules and effects–the Player summarizes a list of actions, events, or behaviors, and then attempts to divine what the Key Issue behind them is.
+Players, in turn, may use an action similar to “Probe Intimacy” to divine the nature of the Hidden Issue, with the same rules and effects--the Player summarizes a list of actions, events, or behaviors, and then attempts to divine what the Key Issue behind them is.

 As well, it is perfectly possible for Players to gather Influence over a Key Issue they do not fully understand.

-A Player Intentionally “going in blind” is taking a risk–if their assumption is wrong on the Issue, they do not gain any Influence Points for their roll, no matter how many Threshold Successes they roll.
+A Player Intentionally “going in blind” is taking a risk--if their assumption is wrong on the Issue, they do not gain any Influence Points for their roll, no matter how many Threshold Successes they roll.